FAQs for web design, SEO, hosting, etc

 So if you can find someone through recommendation, or have a chat with them to get a sense of what they might be like to work with, that would be a good starting point.

-If you find the conversation difficult and come away feeling uncomfortable because you haven't understood half of what has been said, try someone else!
+If you find the conversation difficult and come away feeling uncomfortable because you haven't understood half of what has been said, move on and try someone else!

 Can a website be transferred to a different web designer? ⇨